OneLif2/ft_serial_servo_motor/README.md

 1. DC motor mode
 2. Serial servo mode
 3. Stepper serial servo mode (Infinite serial servo mode)
+4. Support the angle in integer or floating point format
-4. Less time.delay command is used, smoother action
+5. Less time.delay command is used, smoother action
-5. More flexibility, such as the user can change the speed at any point
+6. More flexibility, such as the user can change the speed at any point

 ## STS serial motor default setting:
 - Servo ID = 1